samleeusmc7/codepath_cybersecurity/README.md

 ## Pentesting Report

 1. (Required) Vulnerability Name or ID
-  - [ ] Summary:
+  - [X] Summary:
-    - Vulnerability types:
+    - Vulnerability types: XSS
-    - Tested in version:
+    - Tested in version: 4.2
-    - Fixed in version:
+    - Fixed in version: 4.2.1
   - [X] GIF Walkthrough: https://imgur.com/mBhEwaf
-  - [ ] Steps to recreate:
+  - [X] Steps to recreate:
+    - Create a new post and in the title type in <a href = " " onmouseover = "alert('XSS!'); ">exploit 1 (xss) </a>
+    - Then view the post and hover over the title of the post and the XSS attack will occur
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
 1. (Required) Vulnerability Name or ID